 Recently, Discord has also started incorporating Rust functions in their Elixir codebase to scale even further through the use of Rustler.
 These two seem to be a great fit together, which is good news for Elixir.

-Read more about Discord’s use of Elixir on their blog.
+Read more about Discord’s use of Elixir in this case study.

 Square Enix is a Japanese game development company, famous for classic titles such as Final Fantasy and Kingdom Hearts.

 They use Elixir in services such as user authorization (shared across all games), CMS, APIs.
 If you want to handle a lot of users at once, Elixir helps to do it effectively and in a scalable and maintainable manner.

 PepsiCo is the second-largest food and beverage business in the world, behind only Nestlé.